Driven by

 DURING MILLIONS OF YEARS

 building blocks have arranged themselves in a regular building structure.
-The emergence of these different-looking crystals, which, however, in the final analysis can always be traced back to a uniform structure, inspires the radiator and teaches him respect for nature and the environment.
+The emergence of these different-looking crystals, which, however, in the final analysis can always be traced back to a uniform structure, inspires the crystal seeker and teaches him respect for nature and the environment.

 IN INTERPLAY